Uganda is the Banana Republic of Africa – 50 plus varieties.

 Beverages made from Bananas -Juice-Beer-Waragi-Wine:

-There is no famous commercial Banana Beer in Uganda today, but Wine and Waragi are readily available.
-Banana Juice as a stand-alone is more made at home and not sold in supermarkets.
+There isn’t a well-known commercial banana beer in Uganda, but wine and Waragi are readily available.
+Banana juice is typically made at home rather than sold in supermarkets.

 Banana Products that you can take Home as Souvenirs: